thehaohcm/DevOpsLabs/Java/readme.md

       '''
   - Methods:
     + an Overridding method is allowed to return a sub-type of the return type defined in the overridden method.
 (Ex: class A has method a() return Iterable, and class B has method a() overrided from class A, but it can return a sub-type like Collection.
 Because Collection is an sub-interface of Iterable interface)
+    + Cannot declare var in parameter of method. ex: void method(var a){ } // compile error
+    + The overriden method can have more visibility (ex: super's method() access modifier is default -> devired class's overriden method would be default or protected or public)
 2. Exception handling & Assertion

   - Exceptions